d365collaborative/d365fo.tools/docs/Get-D365LcsEnvironmentHistory.md

 ### -LcsApiUri
 URI / URL to the LCS API you want to use

-Depending where your LCS project is located, there are several valid URI's / URL's
+Depending on whether your LCS project is located in europe or not, there is 2 valid URI's / URL's

 Valid options:
 "https://lcsapi.lcs.dynamics.com"